 How Much Does It Cost to Retake a Test Subject?

 You may be able to retake subject tests for free.
 The GED Testing Service doesn’t charge another fee if you need to retake a subject.
 Test locations might also decide to give you free or low-cost retests.
 Just ask about it.
-After the first two retests, they may charge full price for the next one, so look up the specific GED testing policy in your state to be sure.

 How to Prepare for Your Retake Test